ChuckHeintzelman/Laravel-Hooks/readme.md

 ## Speeding up the hooks

-You can speed up checking for the hook files by disabling any hooks you're not used.
+You can speed up checking for the hook files by disabling any hooks you're not using.

 Create a `app/config/hooks.php` file and add entries for any hooks you want to disable.